composer/windows-setup/README.md

 After you have reviewed and accepted your settings, the installer will download Composer and set everything up.
 Full usage documentation can be found at [https://getcomposer.org][composer] and a repository of packages can be browsed at [Packagist][packagist].

 ### Troubleshooting
-If you encounter any issues running Composer-Setup, it may help to review the log file it creates.
+Composer-Setup creates a log file, which may be useful to review if you experience any issues.
 This is stored in your temp directory `AppData\Local\Temp` with a formatted filename: `Setup Log YYYY-MM-DD #nnn.txt`.
 Note that for Admin installs the log will be deleted on the next reboot.

 <a name="Uninstalling"></a>
 ## Uninstalling